 This will be dependent on the qualifications and experience that you currently have.
 For some very practical subjects you'll need to start at level 1 to ensure you learn the key theory, practical knowledge and health and safety standards for your industry.
 Check out what level you are on our chart.

 How is English & maths involved?

 If you’re aged 16-18 years old, English and maths will be a key part of your study programme.
-You will study both subjects at a level which is appropriate to you.
+You will study both subjects at a level which is appropriate for you.
 They will help you to work out exact measurements and understand and communicate technical ideas.